Published: February 2012

 Sources and acknowledgements

 This information has been developed by the RCOG Patient Information Committee.
-It is based on the RCOG guideline Antenatal corticosteroids to reduce neonatal morbidity (October 2010).
+It is based on the RCOG Green-top Guideline Antenatal corticosteroids to reduce neonatal morbidity and mortality (February 2022).
 The guideline contains a full list of the sources of evidence we have used.